 What is e-Campus?

 The Student Information System at URI is known as “e-Campus.”
 You can access e-Campus with a User ID and Password registration that you set up.
-For assistance, call the user-friendly HELP DESK at 401.874.HELP(4357).
+For assistance, call our HELP DESK at 401.874.HELP(4357).

 My credits are more than 8 years old.
 Are they transferrable?